-As with Google Chrome, there's a strong motivation to carry over your Firefox use to your Android phone if that's where you do the majority of your desktop browsing.
+As with Google Chrome, there's a strong motivation to carry over Firefox to your Android phone if that's the browser in which you do the majority of your desktop browsing.
 All of your passwords, history and bookmarks will sync if you create a Firefox account and sign into it on all your devices.

 Firefox fans who are particularly security-conscious should take a look at the newer Firefox Focus.
 It drops some of the functionality of its elder sibling in favor of privacy protection.